-- The Club is also looking for presentation topics for 2024.
-If you have any ideas, or better yet, would like to present, please let Chuck know and we'll get you on the schedule! - All club activities are open to anyone members and non-members.
+- Chuck has set a goal for the Club of running at least one activity a month.
+This can be a hands-on construction activity, an operating activity like Field Day, a fox hunt, or a special event station.
+The goal is to get people together to have fun with amateur radio!
+We have multiple locations at our disposal, as well as lots of Club equipment, so if you have an idea for something you think others hams would like to do, please let us know, and if you're willing to run it, even better! - The Club is also looking for presentation topics for 2025.
+If you have any ideas, or better yet, would like to present, please let Chuck know and we'll get you on the schedule!
+We would like to get some presentations from club members on stuff they've been doing, projects they're working on, or just things that interest them. - All club activities are open to anyone members and non-members.
 If you have questions, ask them on a net or send email to elmer@w0eno.org